-Personal devices – and now?
+Private devices – and now?

-If the use of BYOD devices is planned or implemented despite security and privacy concerns, a strategy needs to be developed.
-This consists of technical and organisational measures and can at any rate mitigate a risk.
-In the technical field, virtualization techniques and container solutions are available.
-The advantage of container solutions is that private individuals are separated from professional ones.
+If the use of BYOD devices is planned or implemented despite security and privacy concerns, a strategy must be developed.
+This consists of technical and organizational measures and can in any case mitigate a risk.
+In the technical area, virtualization techniques and container solutions are a good choice.
+The advantage of container solutions, it is separated private from professional.
 But that alone is not enough.
-Information processed on workstations or laptops must be stored only on the company’s network drives.
-This allows you to have technical access to the device in the event of an emergency in order to be able to delete official content in the worst case.
-Remote access to certain system resources for IT forensic investigations is also important.
+Information processed on the workstations or laptops may only be stored on the company’s network drives.
+In this way, technical access to the device is granted in the event of an emergency so that, in the worst case, the user can even delete official content.
+Remote access to certain system resources for the purpose of IT forensic investigations is also important.

 Such access must also be legally robust.
 It requires the conclusion of a suitable user agreement with the respective employees.
 If an employee refuses and does not wish to grant the right of access, a device shall be provided to him/her.
 Otherwise, the company will have a problem with the required voluntariness, as the aforementioned legal bases reach their limits when it comes to private and personal data.
 You can’t avoid automatically processing this during an IT forensic investigation.
 I.e. only voluntary consent for the procedure justifies access to this data.